 Summer Farm Camp

 Farm Camp takes place down on a real working farm with all the animals, plants, and farm fun.
 Our farm is located 1 mile south of downtown Forest Grove, Oregon on our 3rd generation 20 acre farm.
 Summer time is filled with bringing in hay, baby animals, vegetable garden tending, and of course watching all the animals the pastures.
 We'll even learn how to make meals the old fashion way.
 We welcome children of all abilities who enjoy lots of outdoor time.
 Storytelling, singing, crafting, gardening, farm animal care and more will fuel your child's imagination.
 During our time together, children will explore many aspect of farming including animal husbandry, watching bugs, planting and harvesting produce, and learning about all aspects of farming the best way children learn, hands on!
 Rain or shine, children will have a wonderful week filled with learning and playing.
 In the event of rain more of that play will take place in the barn.
-Farm Camp is open to children age 4 to 10.
+Farm Camp is open to children age 4 to 12.
 Children will be fed a snack that meets USDA food guidelines and is primarily sourced from the farm.
 Children bring their own lunch.
 Summer camp provides opportunities for imaginative play and natural discovery, which childhood experts recognize as essential to children's healthy emotional and intellectual development.
 Some of the activities include milking Hannah our cow and goats, carding wool, gardening, hiking, creek exploration, collecting eggs, berry picking, feeding and caring for baby animals, and arts and crafts..
 Activities vary each session.
 We have a lot of different species from big to small for education and interaction.
 Including but not limited to mini cows, mini goats, pigs, angora goats, guinea pigs, rabbits, ducks, turkeys, rabbits, chickens, and livestock guardian dogs.
-The morning is dedicated to farm experiences and play, the afternoons incorporate crafts and activities reminiscent of outdoor school, incorporating agriculture and nature into a full day of fun and learning.
-Space is limited.
-REGISTRATION FOR 2023 IS OPEN NOW |
+2025 will have 2 different styles of camps.
+Full day (9am to 3pm) will be for ages 6 to 12, morning camps (9am to 11:30am) will be available for children ages 4 to 6.
+For full day camp, the morning is dedicated to farm experiences and play, the afternoons incorporate crafts and activities reminiscent of outdoor school, incorporating agriculture and nature into a full day of fun and learning.
+Space is limited and fills fast.
+REGISTRATION FOR 2025 OPENS MARCH 1, 2025 |

 What farming experiences will your child have on the farm?